 Not only are there great benefits mentally, physically and financially, but I've got the best mocktail recipes to try so you can still enjoy that Friday afternoon drink.

-It’s important to remember that not everyone will experience the same things at the same time, or even in the same way.
-This is just a general guide.
+It's important to remember that not everyone will experience the same things at the same time, or even in the same way.
+This is just a general guide, and not medical advice.

 The first 7 days without alcohol can often be the most challenging, especially when Friday afternoon rolls around.